CrazyRabbitYingqing/Business_Project/Project_writeup.md

 ### Criteria for Success:

-Predict the house price within +/-5% of the real listing price.
+Predict the house price within +/-5% of the real listing

 ### Assumptions and Risks: